alberty imageDepartment of Fine Arts

 THE MUSIC PROGRAM

-THE MUSIC INDUSTRY MAJOR: PROGRAM HANDBOOK
+THE MUSIC INDUSTRY MAJOR: PROGRAM HANDBOOK (Under Revision)

 Career opportunities within the music business arena might include: music publicity, marketing, and artist management; music publishing, merchandising, and physical or online retail/distribution; recording and media development; entertainment law; venue management.
 The program also allows the student to expanding their personal tools to succeed in a career as a performer, composer, and/or educator.

-It will be difficult for a student to enter this degree program without prerequisite vocal and/or instrumental skills.
-You must be as capable vocally or on your major instrument as you would be if you were auditioning to be a music performance major.
 The curriculum is not for persons specifically seeking an audio engineering degree, or seeking a music business designation of any kind.
-The B.S. degree in Music Industry develops a well-rounded understanding of the music and music industry arts.
+The Bachelor of Science degree in Music Industry develops a well-rounded understanding of the music and music industry arts.

 Music Performance Courses